nose-devs/nose2/docs/plugins/mp.rst

 Secondly, python on windows does not use fork().
 It bootstraps from a separate interpreter invocation.
-In certain contexts, the "value" for a parameter will taken as a "count" and subprocess will take this as the number of times to repeat a flag.
-If this value is 2 billion (like a hash seed), subprocess.py may attempt to built a 2gig string, and possibly throw a MemoryError exception.
+In certain contexts, the "value" for a parameter will be taken as a "count" and subprocess use this to build the flag for the command-line.
+E.g., If this value is 2 billion (like a hash seed), subprocess.py may attempt to built a 2gig string, and possibly throw a MemoryError exception.
 The related bug is http://bugs.python.org/issue20954.